What is the golden ratio?

 The seemingly random 1:1.618 ratio is found by dividing a line into two parts—one longer, one shorter.
 When a line is divided so that the length of the longer part divided by the shorter part is equal to the length of the total line divided by the longer part, you’re left with a ratio of 1:1.618 (try it out at Math is Fun).

 The golden ratio is said to have been used by famous artists such as Leonardo Da Vinci and Salvador Dali, as well as appearing in nature (hurricanes, nautilus shells, and plants frequently top the Golden-Ratio-in-Nature lists).
 Although it’s important to note that exactly where the ratio appears is the subject of some debate.
 The ratio is also employed in a variety of disciplines, from architecture to psychology.
-And one presidential candidate’s famous head.
+And one political figure’s famous head.

 Fibonacci and golden spirals